Lucas-Mombach/2-Games-1-Board/README.md

 # 2 Games 1 Board

-A way to put 2 Arduino Games in a Single Board
+This is a simples way of putting two Games in a single Arduino Board with a LCD Keypad Shield.

+Just copy and paste every part as the comments suggests.